zidoro/pomatez/README.md

 - **Close to Tray**.
 If enabled, clicking the close button will not quit the app.
 It will be hidden and being send to Tray instead of closing and quitting the app.

 - **Progress on Tray**.
 The app will show progress animation on tray.
+This feature can be activate if Minimize to Tray of Close to Tray is enabled.
 Useful when the timer is being hidden.

 - **Keyboard Shortcuts**.
 Provide some useful keyboard shortcuts allowing the user to use the app conveniently.